nextcloud/ransomware_protection/README.md

 # Ransomware protection app

-This app prevents uploading files with known ransomware file endings.
+This app prevents the Nextcloud Sync clients from uploading files with known ransomware file endings.

+⚠️ This app does not replace regular backups.
+Especially since it only prevents infected clients from uploading and overwriting files on your Nextcloud server.
+It does not help in case your server is infected directly by a ransomware.

+⚠️ Neither the developer nor Nextcloud GmbH give any guarantee that your files can not be affected by another way.

 ## How the app works